maybeiambatman/Jumbleza/README.md

 The program has two key functions:

+- At first it builds an anagram dictionary for more efficient lookup.

 - check_word_jumble: This function accepts a string as input and goes through the dictionary built by the program to yields all words key-ed to the sorted word.

 For example: if input is 'dog'.